 So you’re getting a tax refund and want to be wise about how to spend it.
 Awesome!
 Have you thought about using it to invest in your greatest asset—your marriage?

 According to the IRS, the average tax refund last year was a whopping $2,860, which means you potentially have a chunk of change to spend.
-Of course, it’s best to structure your income tax withholdings to keep more of your money in your paycheck instead of loaning it to Uncle Sam.
+Of course, it’s best to work with a tax advisor to structure your income tax withholdings so you keep more of your money in your paycheck instead of loaning it to Uncle Sam.
 But if you do get money back this year, consider these three smart ways your tax refund can make your marriage stronger: